-First off, when did you meet?
-When did both of you realize that you’re in love?
+First off, when did ya’ll meet?
+When did ya’ll realize you’re in love?

 What was it like telling each other’s parents?
 Were both of you guys out before you met each other?

 TP: I introduced Stephanie to my mom on my birthday–a little over a year after we met.
 My mom was awkward but welcoming.
 She was never formally introduced to a girlfriend and it was the best intro I could’ve hoped for.
 I was out a few years before we met.
 After coming out to my dad, he refused to talk to me.
 We haven’t spoken in years.
 Although we email, the only conversation we had specifically about Stephanie was very negative.
 Since then, we really haven’t spoken.